FelipeSeiberlich/contact-blueook/README.md

 ## Future Features

-1. Confirming if user input for location and email are correct.
+1. Confirming if user location and email inputs are correct.
 1.

 ## Testing